-- □ Check in with Moreno Valley Emergency Net Control. - □ Give your location and ETA to your assignment. - Request a tactical call sign.
+Emergency Traffic (e.g. "We have a 25 year old male who has major burns at this location.")
+Acknowledge all stations calling and get back to them in a logical manner Do not pass confidential information over the net.
+Maintain logs of radio traffic and assignments.
+Check out of the net before leaving.
+Field Check dist Check in with Moreno Valley Emergency Net Control.
+Give your location and ETA to your assignment.
+Request a tactical call sign.
 Use this during all transmissions.
-Be sure to end your transmissions with your actual call sign. - □ Use "clear text" during all emergency activations (no acronyms). - $\hfill\square$ Do not pass confidential information over the net. - Check in with Moreno Valley Emergency Net Control during scheduled Emergency Nets e.g. every hour. - $\hfill\square$ Notify Net Control when you will be away from your post. - DO NOT talk to media.
-Refer media to the incident commander or EOC Public Information Officer (PIO). - □ Maintain logs of radio traffic and assignments. - $\hfill\square$ Check out of the net before leaving.
+Be sure to end your transmissions with your actual call sign.
+Use "clear text" during all emergency activations (no acronyms).
+Do not pass confidential information over the net.
+Check in with Moreno Valley Emergency Net Control during scheduled Emergency Nets e.g. every hour.
+Notify Net Control when you will be away from your post.
+DO NOT talk to media.
+Refer media to the incident commander or EOC Public Information Officer (PIO).

+$\hfill\Box$ Check out of the net before leaving.